nejc-susin/Rain-Reader/README.md

 ## Author

-The software was developed by Nejc Sušin at the University of Ljubljana, Faculty of computer and information science.
+The software was developed at the University of Ljubljana, Faculty of computer and information science by Nejc Sušin, supervised by Assoc.
+Prof. PhD Peter Peer.

 ## License